PLEASE TAKE NOTE: THE ILIFF BUILDING IS CURRENTLY CLOSED DUE TO COVID-19

 3. Demonstrated Financial Support

 In order to receive an I-20 form, which will allow you to apply for an F-1 or J-1 student visa, accepted international students (including students living in Canada and Mexico) must demonstrate ability to pay for tuition, fees, books, supplies, health insurance, and living expenses for one year of study at Iliff School of Theology.
 Funds may come from any dependable source, including scholarships, fellowships, sponsoring agencies, personal funds, or funds from the student’s family.
 Documentation of personal or family funds should be on official bank letterhead stationery, be dated within the past six months, be from an individual bank account and show funds that are immediately accessible and transferable.
 Credit card statements, business accounts, property value documents, solvency statements, statements of income, and insurance policies may not be submitted as sources of financial support.
 If you are receiving financial support through an outside scholarship or sponsoring agency a recent copy of your support letter is required stating the amount of support and duration of the award.
 Photocopies, faxes, and scanned documents are accepted.
 It may be wise to get several sets of original financial documents.
 Click here to review our current cost of attendance.
+Please note, off campus housing must be obtained if you enroll in an on-campus program.
+The estimated cost for lodging is included in the cost of attendance.

 4. Passport Identification